jerith/pebble-discordian/README.md

 This project basically exists because I wanted to play with my shiny new Pebble.

 MIT licensed.
-See the LICENSE file fir details.
+See the LICENSE file for details.

 Making it work
 --------------